Head

 As Custom Elements are elements that you the user define they are not included in this pre-defined set of HTML tags.

-Default head component
+Default Head component

 <!DOCTYPE html>